a-bateman/clips/clc/README.md

 # Calculate

-IAdditional feature calculations.
+Additional feature: simple calculations.

 Work in progress.
+Does not currently take mathmatical expressions as CLI arguments.
+To be added soon.